Request A Free Estimate

 how do bats get into my house?

 Bats don’t need much space to get into your home.
 In fact, many bat species can push their bodies through gaps no wider than a dime!
 This means they can easily sneak through spaces like vents, gaps in your roof, your chimney, and more.
-Once they’ve found these openings, they may either roost in walls or keep crawling until they find your attic.
+Once they’ve found these openings, they may either roost in the walls or keep crawling until they find your attic.

 How Do Bats Enter a House?
 Here are the Most Common Ways.